 But what I couldn’t have known until I started teaching my kids was how deeply these facts would imbed themselves into the brains of my kids.
 The facts of the Foundations years of Classical Conversations are the building blocks of wisdom.
 They are the “knowledge” portion of the pursuit.

-Instead of attempting to reason and explain the truth of these facts to our kids, the Classical model would simply point to truth.
+Instead of attempting to reason and explain the truth of these facts to our kids, the Classical model would simply point to the truth.

-This is truth.
+This is Truth.
 Know it.

-Knowing truth from the earliest of learning stages, sets the student up to have a rubric for further understanding.
+Knowing Truth from the earliest of learning stages sets the student up to have a rubric for further understanding.
 Classical educators sometimes refer to these nuggets of truth or facts as “learning pegs.”

-Later the student can puzzle over a number of other math questions, but the solid truth of the Commutative Laws will not change.
+Later the student can puzzle over a number of other math questions, but the solid Truth of the Commutative Laws will not change.
 They will be a constant upon which the math student can rely.
 The Classical student will be able to draw from the well of facts, the “pegboard of learning,” and know something about a subject.

 Isn’t it beautiful?
 Just imagine the Creator of the Universe, who created man in His image and according to His likeness gave us the reasoning skills to seek Him.
 He laid it all out in Scripture and where we see hints of this triad of wisdom, I believe we are on the right track.
 That is why I believe God led us to Classical education.